jardelufc/M0S/README.md

 # M0S

+It's going to be a porting for Cortex M4 - NUCLEOS 411RE

 1KB Cortex M0 Real Time Operating System

 Full blown RTOS written in Thumb ARM assembly language to fit in 1024 bytes.